NY officials removed fuller tally of nursing home deaths

 The state’s analysis was based partly on what officials acknowledged at the time was an imprecise statistic.
 The report said 6,432 people had died in the state’s nursing homes.

-State officials insisted Thursday that the edits were made because of concerns about accuracy, not to protect Cuomo’s reputation.
+State officials insisted Thursday that the edits were made because of concerns about accuracy.

 “While early versions of the report included out of facility deaths, the COVID task force was not satisfied that the data had been verified against hospital data and so the final report used only data for in facility deaths, which was disclosed in the report,” said Department of Health Spokesperson Gary Holmes.

-DeRosa told lawmakersearlier this month that the administration didn’t turn over the data to legislators in August because of worries the information would be used against them by the Trump administration.
+DeRosa told lawmakers earlier this month that the administration didn’t turn over the data to legislators in August because of worries the information would be used against them by President Donald Trump’s administration.

 “Basically, we froze, because then we were in a position where we weren’t sure if what we were going to give to the Department of Justice or what we give to you guys, what we start saying was going to be used against us while we weren’t sure if there was going to be an investigation,” DeRosa said.